-This proposed rulemaking does not meet the statutory definition of a "Major environmental rule," nor does it meet any of the four applicability requirements for a "Major environmental rule."
+This rulemaking adoption does not meet the statutory definition of a "Major environmental rule," nor does it meet any of the four applicability requirements for a "Major environmental rule."
 Therefore, this rulemaking is not subject to Texas Government Code, §2001.0225.

-The commission invites public comment regarding the Draft Regulatory Impact Analysis Determination during the public comment period.
-Written comments on the Draft Regulatory Impact Analysis Determination may be submitted to the contact person at the address listed under the Submittal of Comments section of this preamble.
+The commission invited public comment regarding the Draft Regulatory Impact Analysis

+Determination during the public comment period.
+No public comments were received regarding the regulatory impact analysis determination.